-Our office is not only dedicated to your smile, we’re also dedicated to your overall wellness.
+Our office is not only dedicated to your smile; we’re also dedicated to your overall wellness.
 We take a holistic approach to your dental care, which includes an oral cancer screening as a part of your regular exam.
-Like any kind of cancer, oral cancer can be life threatening if not diagnosed and treated early.
-You are the most important factor in the early diagnosis of oral cancer through routine screenings through our office.

 - Red or white spots or sores anywhere in the oral cavity

 - A sore that bleeds easily or does not heal

 - Pain, tenderness, or numbness anywhere in the mouth or on the lips

 - Difficulty chewing, swallowing, speaking, or moving the jaw or tongue

 Our team is trained in a simple, quick screening which involves an examination of your oral cavity as a whole and not just your teeth to detect cancerous and pre-cancerous conditions.
 Besides a visual examination of your mouth, we will also feel the tissue of your mouth and throat to detect any abnormalities.